crapp/qbasetoimage/README.md

 #QBaseToImage#

-This is an application build with the Qt framework to generate images from base64 encoded data.
+This is an application, build with the Qt framework, to generate images from base64 encoded data.

 ##Installation##